Olafaloofian/Using-ContextAPI-HOC/README.md

 }
 ```

 In the previous step, the global state was configured with `AppContext.Provider`.
 We import the same context in this step so we can set up the consumer.
-The withContext function takes a whole component as its parameter (there’s the higher order!) and returns another function that takes the component’s props as a parameter.
+The `withContext` function takes a *whole component as its parameter* (there’s the higher order part of this!) and returns another function that takes the *component’s props as a parameter*.
 This inner function is where the magic happens.

-contextComponent returns our `AppContext`, but this time it’s `AppContext.Consumer`.
-This tells Context API which component is a consumer (meaning it has access to global state).
-We make the passed-in `Component` parameter a child of `AppContext.Consumer`, as well as passing it context global state through an arrow function.
+`contextComponent` returns our `AppContext`, but this time we use `AppContext.Consumer`.
+This tells Context API the wrapped component is a consumer (meaning it has access to global state).
+Thus, we make the passed-in `Component` parameter a child of `AppContext.Consumer`, as well as passing it context global state through an arrow function.
 This context is assigned to a new prop on the component `context={context}`.
 To make sure the component retains its other props, we give them back with `{...props}`.

 ---

 ## Step 4: Wrap App with ContextProvider
 Phew.
 Still reading?
 You’re a champion!
 There’s only one more setup step required.
-Head into your `index.js` file to wrap your whole app with ContextProvider:
+Head into your `index.js` file to wrap your whole app with `<ContextProvider>`:

 ```javascript
 import React from 'react';